Digichem-Project/digichem-core/doc/quick reference/source/installation.rst

 Installation
 ============

+Before you can start submitting calculations with Silico for the first time, it needs to be installed on your account.
 To install Silico, connect to Kennedy using PuTTY and log-in to your account as normal.
-Once logged in, use the following command:
+Once logged in, run the following command:

 .. code-block:: console